PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 ## Usage

-To execute the crawler, you just need the "Scielo-Spain-Crawler.jar" file.
-Simply type the following command:
+To execute the crawler, use the following command:

 <pre>java -jar Scielo-Spain-Crawler.jar OUTPUT_DIRECTORY [JOURNAL_ID]</pre>